PheeZz/wireguard-bot/README.md

 1. `/give <user_id> <days>` - give user access to VPN for \<days> days.<br/>
    Also you can use this command with \<@username> instead of \<user_id>.<br/>
    If you want to disable user's access, just use `/give <user_id> -9999` or any negative number that will be higher than user's access expiration date.<br/>
-   <b>WARNING:</b> disconnecting user will not remove his access from database, so you can give him access again later.
+   <b>WARNING:</b> disconnecting user will not remove his access from database, so you can give him access again later.<br/>
    Example: `/give 123456789 30` - give user with id 123456789 access to VPN for 30 days.
 2. `/stats` - show stats about users and their access expiration dates.<br/>
    Aviable options: `/stats active` - show active users.<br/>